parente/blog-old/pages/4-ways-to-extend-jupyter-notebook/index.md

 Title: Four Ways to Extend Jupyter Notebook
 Date: 2015-07-19

 [Jupyter Notebook](https://try.jupyter.org/) (n&#233;e [IPython Notebook](http://ipython.org)) is a web-based environment for interactive computing in notebook documents.
-In addition to supporting the execution of user-defined code, Jupyter Notebook has a [variety of plug-in points](http://carreau.gitbooks.io/jupyter-book/content/notebook-extensions.html) that you can use to extend the capabilities of the authoring environment itself.
+In addition to supporting the execution of user-defined code, Jupyter Notebook has a [variety of plug-in points](http://carreau.gitbooks.io/jupyter-book/content/notebook-extensions.html) that you can use to [extend the capabilities of the authoring environment itself](http://jupyter-notebook.readthedocs.org/en/latest/extending/index.html).
 In this post, I'll touch on four of these extension mechanisms and finish off with a word on [packaging and distribution](#pkg-dist):

 1. [Kernels](#kernels)
 2. [IPython Kernel Extensions](#ipy-kernel-exts)
 3. [Notebook Extensions](#nb-extensions)
 4. [Notebook Server Extensions](#nb-server-exts)

-<a name="caveats"></a>
-## Caveat Implementor

-A few words of caution before you proceed.
-First, I wrote this post based on what exists in the current master branch of the [jupyter/notebook](https://github.com/jupyter/notebook) repository.
-At the time of this writing, that repo is close to reaching its first stable release after the ["Big Split"](https://blog.jupyter.org/2015/04/15/the-big-split/).
-Before it does, details may change and invalidate the information below.

-Second, while all of the extension mechanisms I describe in this post do exist in the current stable release of the Notebook project (i.e., IPython Notebook v3.2.1), names and packages have changed during the "Big Split".
-You *will* need to adjust many of my code samples below if you wish to backport them (e.g., `notebook.nbextensions` &rarr; `IPython.html.nbextensions`).

-Third, [Jupyter extension architecture is still evolving](https://github.com/jupyter/notebook/issues/116).
+One word of question before you proceed: the [Jupyter extension architecture is still evolving](https://github.com/jupyter/notebook/issues/116).
 Not all of the APIs and techniques I mention in this post are well-documented or considered stable yet.

 <a name="kernels"></a>
 ## 1. Kernels

 Kernels are probably the most well-known type of Jupyter extension.
 Kernels provide the Notebook, and [other Jupyter frontends](https://github.com/jupyter/qtconsole), the ability to execute and introspect user code in a [variety of languages](https://github.com/ipython/ipython/wiki/IPython%20kernels%20for%20other%20languages).

-Installing a kernel amounts to satisfying its dependencies and placing a kernel spec in your Jupyter configuration directory (e.g., `~/.jupyter/kernels/<kernel name>`).
+Installing a kernel amounts to satisfying its dependencies and placing a kernel spec in your Jupyter configuration directory (e.g., `~/.local/share/jupyter/kernels/<kernel name>`).
 For example, the [IRKernel README](https://github.com/IRkernel/IRkernel/blob/master/README.md)) states instructions for its installation, including its kernel spec which also appears below for reference.

 ```json
 {